EmenstaNougat/WiFiX-DualBand-Deauther/README.md

 After powering the device, an AP will appear called "WiFiX32", the password to access it is "exploit32".
 Thanks to this you will be able to control it by using a web interface.

+Open a browser of your choice and visit 192.168.1.1 (standard - you can change all settings!)

 ---

 ## PCBs